naeimrf/HPP-C/README.md

 M.v=λv⟺(M−λI).v=0

-when I is the identity matrix (of size m).
+when 'I' is the identity matrix of size m.

 Practically, the eigenvalues of M are the roots of its characteristic polynomial P".
 In general a square matrix of size m, has m number of eigenvalues but some or all of them may be